“Reading is an active, imaginative act; it takes work.” — Khaled Hosseini

 11. Describe, briefly, some of the engineering challenges confronting the American space program in the 1960s.
 Based on what you’ve read in previous chapters, describe why the U.S. and USSR so intent on exploring the moon.

 If you’re not familiar with the 14th Amendment, refresh yourself with Section 1.
 The 14th incorporates most of the Bill of Rights (1-9) down to the state level, meaning that neither the national nor state governments can abridge basic rights of citizenship.

 1. Explain how the mid-20th century black Civil Rights movement incorporated strategies pioneered by early civil rights leaders.

 2. Summarize the ways that World War II helped trigger the modern (mid-20th c.)
 Civil Rights Movement.

 3. Summarize the importance of the Emmett Till case.
-What does it tell us about the importance of jury duty, media coverage, and sectional relations between North and South?
+Explain what it tells us about the importance of jury duty, media coverage, and sectional relations between North and South.

 4. Explain the ways that Henry David Thoreau and Mahatma Gandhi influenced the philosophy of Martin Luther King, Jr.

 5. Describe how the Civil Rights movement connected to public education, both K-12 and colleges.

 6. Describe how violence and protests in Alabama and the 1963 March on Washington impacted civil rights legislation.
 Analyze how Martin Luther King connected his “I Have A Dream” speech to American history.